 The most important fact about millennials

 Millennials don’t fear change.
 Quite the opposite.
 They fear a lack of change.
 This is the generation that coined the terms #Yolo (you only live once) and #FOMO (fear of missing out).
-Which means that if they don’t believe in what they’re doing, they have few compunctions against walking out the door and finding something that does engage them.
+This means that if they don’t believe in what they’re doing, they have few compunctions against walking out the door and finding something that does engage them.

 They don’t worry about unemployment (they can always move in with their parents or start their own businesses).
 They do fear wasting precious time in jobs that don’t allow them to do their best work and pursue what they feel passionate about.
 Because of this, deciding your organization’s purpose is a huge opportunity to reach millennial employees, which is why you will find an engaging purpose at the center of strong methods for employee engagement.